lancercat/OSOCR-News/README.md

 # OSOCR-News
+## 21, Mar, 2025
+Branched for CFOR.
+Cleaning starts.

+seriously speaking object 310 is far better that CFOR even with an inductive setup...

+Plus LSCT is already modernized...
+So not really motivated to clean up this legacy...
+But a promise is a promise afterall.

 ## 18, Mar, 2025
 framework 320 is taking form, after that i will go on clean up CFOR training code...
 I didn't forget it, just too may stuff going on and too tired to do the cleaning during weekends.